felix-ops/Grind-Kanji-Grind/README.md

 # Grind Kanji Grind

-An Interactive Quiz based tool for leaning Kanji Meaning
+An Interactive Quiz based tool for learning Kanji Meanings

 ## Table of Contents